qbzzt/etherdocs/startingout/readme.md

 ```

 We also need a `Contract` object to listen to events.
 However, read-only actions, such as listening to events, are free.
 There
-is no need for a signer, so we can just use the `Provider` object.
-We could have also used the signer we used in the
+is no need for a signer, so we can just use the `Provider` object (we could have also used the signer we used in the
-previous function.
+previous function).

 ```javascript
 	const contract = await new ethers.Contract(